avular-robotics/avular-gpio/README.md

 GPIO.add_event_callback(channel, callback_two)
 ```

-The two callbacks in this case are run sequentially, not concurrently since
-there is only thread running all callback functions.
+The callbacks run sequentially, not concurrently, since only one thread runs all callback functions.

-In order to prevent multiple calls to the callback functions by collapsing
-multiple events in to a single one, a debounce time can be optionally set:
+To prevent triggering the callback function multiple times, an optional debounce time can be set.
+This collapses multiple events into a single event.

 ```python
 # bouncetime set in milliseconds